Last Updated on March 2, 2021 by Shaun Snapp

-But in this case, Oracle as a point.
-HANA is even in 2019 highly unstable.
+But in this case, Oracle is a point.
+HANA is, even in 2019, highly unstable.
 In 2014 when this article was written, it was a disaster.
 We have rated HANA as our highest overhead RDBMS.

 Oracle is complicated to set up.
 But once it is set up, it stays up and is robust.
 These are two different issues.
 One is the complexity, and the other is stability, and Oracle is quite stable.
 SAP, even in 2019, has nowhere close to the upper-end applications that Oracle has.

 Appleby is completely misrepresenting the stability and maturity of HANA in these quotes.
 This is not true in 2019, much less back in 2014.

 “Some customers suggest that Oracle and IBM will catch up – but the reverse seems to be true so far.
 When I last looked at HANA and DB2 a year ago, SAP were around 2 years of development ahead of IBM, but that seems to have increased in the last year – HANA has become much more mature, and IBM haven’t made any changes since the release of DB2 10.5.
 We don’t see any SAP on BLU deployments at all or any live customer stories.”

 This is only applicable in the addition of the column-oriented data store.
 In 2014 Oracle and DB2 were behind in this, not that it matters much because the entire goal of adding a column-oriented store to a row-oriented database does not mean much, as we covered in How Accurate with Bloor Research on Oracle In-Memory?

 If companies need a pure analytics database, they can use Redis.